-Figure 7- 47.
+Figure 7- 51.
 System Log Server - Add window

 Parameter Description Index Syslog server settings index.
 Server IP The IP address of the Syslog server.
 Severity This drop-down menu allows you to select the level of messages that will be sent.
 The options are Warning , Informational , and ALL .
 Facility Some of the operating system daemons and processes have been assigned Facility values.
 Processes and daemons that have not been explicitly assigned a Facility may use any of the "local use" facilities or they may use the "user-level" Facility.
 Those Facilities that have been designated are shown in the following.
 Bold font denotes the facility values that the Switch currently implements.
 Numerical Facility

-Code

-0 kernel messages

-1 user-level messages
+0 kernel messages 1 user-level messages 2 mail system 3 system daemons

-2 mail system
+2 mail system 3 system daemons

 3 system daemons

 4 security/authorization messages

 5 messages generated internally by Syslog line printer subsystem

 7 network news subsystem

 8 UUCP subsystem

 9 clock daemon

 10 security/authorization messages

 11 FTP daemon

 12 NTP subsystem

-13 log audit
+13 log audit -

 14 log alert

 15 clock daemon

 16 local use 0 (local0)

 17 local use 1 (local1)

 18 local use 2 (local2)

 19 local use 3 (local3)

 20 local use 4 (local4)

 21 local use 5 (local5)

 22 local use 6 (local6)

 23 local use 7 (local7)

 UDP Port Enter the UDP port number used for sending Syslog messages.
-The default is 514.
+The default is 514 .

 Status Choose Enabled or Disabled to activate or deactivate.
+Choose Enabled or Disabled to activate or deactivate.